-Smokefree Compliance: Environments and Enforcement (Tobacco and Vape) | Northland DHB
+Smokefree Compliance: Environments and Enforcement (Tobacco and Vape) | Te Whatu Ora - Te Tai Tokerau

 Smokefree Compliance: Environments and Enforcement (Tobacco and Vape)

-Ngā Tai Ora Public Health Northland’s goal is to reduce smoking uptake/initiation amongst children/youth in Te Tai Tokerau and encourage smoke-free public areas.
+National Public Health Service - Northern Region's goal is to reduce smoking uptake/initiation amongst children/youth in Te Tai Tokerau and encourage smokefree public areas.

 Smokefree Enforcement Officers

-• Smoking in workplaces
+• Smoking and Vaping in workplaces

-• The sale of toy tobacco products
+• The sale of toy tobacco and vape products

 • The sale and supply of tobacco, herbal and vaping products to young adults